spectr-e/kodisha/README.md

 ## Overview

 Kodisha is a rental application built using Next.js v14, designed to provide users with a seamless experience in searching and listing rental properties.
-The application utilizes Next Auth for authentication, Google Provider for authentication, and MongoDB for database storage.
-Key features include bookmarking properties, featured properties, rate settings, image uploads, and map integration.

 ## Features